xaviml/controllerx/docs/examples/Sonos display.md

 All it takes is an ESP8266 with ESPHome software, an appropriate display, a handful of HA sensors and you’re all set to go 🚀 ESPHome is a system framework for ESP8266 units that has support for several I2C OLED/E-ink display types and numerous sensors, has direct HA integration via add-on and easy, yet powerful YAML configuration.
 Read more about ESPHome and how to set it up in HA here: https://esphome.io/

 ### Hardware:
-Some links examples for hardware below.
+I've used Some links examples for hardware below.
 These are just some random sellers I've picked.
 Not necessarily the cheapest or best sellers.

 Wemos D1 mini – ESP8266
 https://www.aliexpress.com/item/32845253497.html?spm=a2g0s.9042311.0.0.27424c4dFNzmlu